SHIHAB32155/E-commerce-Web-Application/README.md

 Thirdly, now we should install virtual Environment to install this we should write 'pip install virtualenv' in our command Prompt.

 Now we can run this application in our system.
-For running server we should write command 'python manage.py runserver' in our pycharm terminal and cope the server address like below:
+For running server we should write command 'python manage.py runserver' in our pycharm terminal and cope the server address like below and we should paste it in our favourite browser:
 ![image](https://user-images.githubusercontent.com/41536380/87870344-4f935b00-c9a7-11ea-858b-4d42f7cb7312.png)